 - This procedure must be repeated when new growth appears.
 You can also dig up the rest of the plant including the dead roots.
 This way you can be sure that the bamboo is dead.

-Applying diesel or gasoline
+Killing bamboo with diesel or gasoline

 Although this practice can be harmful to the environment, there have been testimonies about the effectiveness of it removing bamboo permanently.